mapbox/dr-ui/docs/src/pages/guides/batfish-helpers.md

 - The shape is an object, where the top-level keys are pathnames for top level pages that have split pages.
   - Each object has a `headings` array.
 It contains all the headings for the page.
+  - Each object has a `products` array.
+It contains all the products for the page.
+  - Each object may have a `platforms` array.
+It contains all the platforms for the page.
+  - Each object may have a `services` array.
+It contains all the services for the page.

 #### Sample